Who loves pasta?

 Now – what this article is about is to create a small collection of vegan pasta recipes, dividing it in two – the dough and the sauce.
 These I will be publishing in the recipes page regularly, every time I get some inspiration or try something new.

 But first – here’s some about:

 Vegan Pasta Recipes: the dough.
 Nothing better than fresh pasta!
-Takes longer to make then when bought from the supermarket and requires to be handy with tools like а rolling pin.
-But still – making your own pasta dough allows to improvise with both taste and shape.
+Takes longer to make than when bought from the supermarket and requires to be handy with tools like а rolling pin.
+But still – making your own pasta dough allows improvisation with both taste and shape.

 Vegan Pasta Recipes – the sauce.
 A great thing about pasta is that flavoring it could fit any taste, season and cooking abilities.
 A real chance to put your creativity in action.
 As “the sauce” I’m referring to everything that could be added to the dough – from regular pasta sauces to lasagna.